 We invite applications from educators, specialized instructional support personnel, and education support professionals to:

-Two levels of funding are available: $1,500 and $5,000.
+Grants between $1,500 and $5,000 are available.
 Grants fund activities for 12 months from the date of the award.

 Applicants must be teachers, education support professionals, or specialized instructional support personnel, and must be current members of the National Education Association.
 Current NEA Foundation grantees are ineligible for a concurrent funding opportunity.
 A successful proposal will also make an individual ineligible for other NEA Foundation funding opportunities until the grant is successfully completed once staff food services staff school nurses, health aides and other health and student services staff; clerical staff; security staff; skilled trades staff; and technical services staff.